tim-smart/droff/README.md

 yarn add droff
 ```

-If you want more performance:
+If you want more performance (erlpack not supported on Node 16):

 ```
-yarn add bufferutil
+yarn add bufferutil erlpack
 ```

 ## What's missing